ConScape/ConScapeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`ConScapeR` provides a R wrapper to the ConScape library in Julia, which allows the use of ConScape directly from R.
+`ConScapeR` provides a R wrapper to the [ConScape.jl library](https://github.com/ConScape/ConScape.jl) in [Julia](https://julialang.org/), which allows the use of ConScape from an R interface.
+However, using ConScape from the Julia interface is still recommended for full flexibility.

 ConScape (i.e. 'connected landscapes') is a software library implemented in the high-performance open-source Julia language to compute landscape ecological metrics — originally developed in metapopulation ecology (such as 'metapopulation capacity' and 'probability of connectivity') — for large landscapes.
 Moreover,in addition to traditional distance metrics used in ecology (i.e. Euclidean and least-cost distance), ConScape implements the randomized shortest paths framework to represent connectivity along the continuum from optimal to random movements.

 ## Installation

+To run ConScape through R, you need to download and install [Julia](https://julialang.org/downloads/) to your computer, which R will run on the background.

 To install the development version of the `ConScapeR` R package: